Docs

 Complete example

-The following example demonstrates the full capabilities of JWT Templates, including static claim values, dynamic claim values via shortcodes, and Clerk's "default claims".
+The following example demonstrates the full capabilities of JWT templates, including static claim values, dynamic claim values via shortcodes, and Clerk's "default claims".

 Given the following user: